Kolmogorov equations on the space of probability measures associated to the nonlinear filtering equation: the viscosity approach: Introduction

 The theory of viscosity solutions is well-established in the finite dimensional case (see for instance \cite{crandallishiilions}) and in the infinite dimensional Hilbert case (see for instance \cite{swiech94}).
 Recently some developments have been obtained for more complicate spaces, where it is not easy to provide a notion of derivative.
 Two examples are the space of continuous paths (see for instance \cite{cossorusso} and references therein) and the space of probability measures, to which the present work refers.
 In particular, in \cite{bayraktarcossopham,phamwei17,phamwei18,cossogozzikharroubiphamrosestolato1,bandinicossofuhrmanpham2} the existence of viscosity solutions to second-order equations on the space of probability measures is addressed.
 On the other hand, uniqueness results are very hard to achieve, and only few papers are available for second-order equations (\cite{burzoniignazioreppensoner, wuzhang, cossogozzikharroubiphamrosestolato2}).

 Our work gives a contribution in this direction.
 In Proposition \ref{prop: existence} we show that there exists a viscosity solution to \eqref{eqn: kolmintr}.
-Then, following the procedure used in \cite{cossorusso} for the heat equation on the space of continuous paths, we are also able to prove a uniqueness result via comparison principle (Theorem \ref{thm: comparison} and Corollary \ref{cor: uniq}).
-The technique is based on a generalization of Ekeland's variational principle (namely the Borwein-Preiss principle, see \cite{borweinzhu}) and on the fact that we have a candidate solution (given by a probabilistic representation formula of the usual type) that can be used to obtain partial comparison principles.
+Then, we are also able to prove a uniqueness result via comparison principle (Theorem \ref{thm: comparison} and Corollary \ref{cor: uniq}).
+The technique is based on the fact that we have a candidate solution (given by a probabilistic representation formula of the usual type) that can be used to obtain partial comparison principles.
 An assumption we need in order to achieve this last result, is to restrict ourselves to the compact subspace $\prob(K)\subset\prob(\R^d)$, the space of probabilities supported on a compact set $K\subset \R^d$.
-This is for instance the case when the filtering equation is associated to a signal with trajectories confined on a compact subset or on a compact manifold.
+This is for instance the case when the filtering equation is associated to a signal with trajectories confined on a compact subset or on a compact manifold like a torus.
 However, a remarkable feature of this approach is to avoid the lifting of the problem on a Hilbert space, which is a procedure often used to solve this type of second-order problems.
 In that case, for viscosity solutions it is not yet clear what is the relation between the lifted problem and the original one.\\

 The rest of the paper is organized as follows.
 After a preliminary part on the notations, in Section \ref{sec: prelim} we clarify the notion of derivative on the space of probability measure we will use and then we introduce briefly the stochastic filtering framework of our interest.
 In Section \ref{sec: viscosity} we introduce the backward Kolmogorov equation we want to study, in Section \ref{ssec: exist} we prove that there exists a viscosity solution and in Section \ref{ssec: uniq} we show the comparison principle and the uniqueness.
 Finally, in Appendix \ref{app: analytical} we collect some analytical results needed in the paper.